bonaparte/napoleon-ui/readme.md

 ## Getting Started

-To get started go to the [starter-build](https://github.com/bonaparte/starter-build) repository.
+To get started see the [starter-build](https://github.com/bonaparte/starter-build) repository.

 Also have a look at the `starter-vanilla` and `starter-react` repositories which use the `starter-build`